thesircle/cq-policy/README.md

 #### What if I got sick or busy somewhere and was not able to engage for few days.
 You have to compensate the work hours next week (or later in future) to get the complete salary and bonus.

+#### I worked for 27 hours a week and I was expected for the same hours (the estimation of tasks was also 27 hours), but I was not able to acheive anything.
+Asuuming that you and manager and mutually agreed that the said tasks will be done in 27 hour, there are two outcomes of this:
+1. You let your manager know the genuine reasons why the tasks were not completed, he may increase the estimations and /or mark whatever you have done as "comppleted and accepted" if he get convinced.
+1. If the reasons you state are not justified, we have no means to measure the genuiness.
+It will be considered as you have not worked at all.